Arrie Rautenbach

 retail and business banking (RBB) unit.
-He takes over from Jason Quinn, who was the interim CEO of Absa Group from April 2021 to March 2022.
+He took over from Jason Quinn, who was the interim CEO of Absa Group from April 2021 to March 2022.
 Jason Quinn resumed his role as Absa Group's Financial Director.
-Rautenbach's tenure as Group CEO of Absa Group started on 29 March 2022.
+Rautenbach's tenure as Group CEO of Absa Group started on 29 March 2022 up to 15 October 2024.

 Background and education

 Rautenbach is a South African national.
 He holds a Bachelor of Business Administration degree (BBA) and a Master of Business Administration degree (MBA), both awarded by North-West University, Potchefstroom Campus.
 He has also received specialized training in management from INSEAD.

 Career

 At the time he became CEO of Absa Group, Rautenbach had over 25 years of banking experience.
 He joined Absa Group in the late 1990s, starting out at Bankfin.
 He has served in various roles, including as managing executive of distribution, managing executive of Absa Card Division and as chief executive of Retail and Business Banking.